 - think broadly and strategically about the role of camps and of ACA.

-ACA is committed to having half of its National Board members from the public, recruiting board members from ethnically diverse communities, and having board members from throughout the United States and from a broad spectrum of professions.
+ACA is committed to having half of its Board members from the public, recruiting board members from ethnically diverse communities, and having board members from throughout the United States and from a broad spectrum of professions.

 ACA is further committed to recruiting board members who can connect the association to individuals and organizations of influence outside of ACA who also believe in youth development and the camp experience.